Vanessa – Vanessa Eagle - BEd/ Dip Ed. Studies

 Ebony Ngatai – B.Ed.
 Tchg.

 Kia Ora, my name is Ebony and I have loved being apart of the Russell Street community for a number of years.
-It has been really rewarding to be apart of the junior team and in particular supporting some of our younger students in a digital environment.
+It has been really rewarding to be a part of the senior team and in particular supporting some of our older students in a digital environment.
 I am passionate about encouraging learners to have a strong sense of self with the confidence and tools to take ownership of their learning.
 Outside of the classroom I have the pleasure of working alongside a great team as Manager of sports for the school.